vmchale/apple/README.md

 The JIT'ed moving average in Apple happens to be faster than the rolling mean from the [zoo package](https://cran.r-project.org/web/packages/zoo/index.html).
+Dot product in Apple is also faster than R.

 ## Dimension As a Functor